 The Woodridge Park District owns and manages 150 parcels totaling 682 acres which consist of 40 sites, 26 prairies, 20 ponds, 30 woodlands, 16 streams, and approximately 28 wetlands.
 These sites contain a variety of native plants, wildlife and water features.
 The District’s Parks, Planning and Development Department is dedicated to preserving and managing these natural areas.

 The Woodridge Park District typically conducts prescribed burns in parks and properties in the spring and fall when weather conditions are suitable.
-Prescribed burns are part of a natural areas management process and will be conducted by trained Park District staff or a contractor.
-All burns are supervised by an Illinois Certified Prescribed Burn Manager.
-Prescribed burns are a management technique used for improving site conditions for high quality native plants while reducing invasive weeds.
+Prescribed burns are part of a natural areas management process and will be conducted by trained Park District staff or an experienced contractor and supervised by an Illinois Certified Burn Manager.
+Controlled burns are a management technique used for improving site conditions for high-quality native plants while reducing invasive weeds.

 Parks/sites where prescribed burns may occur: